 Back in the old days, in addition to white painted strips on roads to demarcate traffic lanes, there were also embedded into the road surfaces reflective devices called Cats’ Eyes.

 Each set had a metal casing, in which sat a depressible body that had two “eye” reflectors facing front and two facing back.
 These “eyes” shone brightly against the headlights of oncoming vehicles at night.
 In places where a driver was not familiar with the roads on a dark night, these little strings of bright lights were a real blessing to moving ahead safely.

 If a vehicle ran over any one of these, there would be a muffled “thum-thum” sound, corresponding to the instances when the front and rear wheels, respectively, hit the Cats’ Eyes.
 No damage, as it would spring back into position.
 No meowing sound, of course!

-Up until about the early 1960s, George Town, Penang, had electric buses or trams serving many routes in the city.
+Up until the early 1960s, electric trolley buses served several routes in the city of Georgetown.
 The photo above shows two examples — a single-deck type and a double-decker — at the junction of Hill Railway Road and Ayer Itam Road.
-Penang Lang called them “Dian Chia” (kereta eletrik).
+Penang Lang called them “Dian Chia” (电车kereta eletrik)

 The most salient feature of these buses was Silence – very little noise was heard except for the soft purring of the motors when moving off.
 Each bus was powered by electricity drawn from a network of overhead cables, via a pair of “trolley” contact arms.